Buy or Lease a Van for Your Small Trade Business? | Checkatrade

 Leasing a van doesn’t usually come with insurance.
 However, some leasing agreements do have a built-in van insurance policy.
 Just make sure to check the wording to make sure you’re actually covered for everything you need.

-What are the advantages of leasing a van?
+What are the van leasing tax benefits?

-There are lots of advantages of leasing a van.
+There are lots of advantages to leasing a van.
 The main one is that you’ll be able to trade your van in for a new model every two or three years.
 Not only can this help to give a good impression to your customers, but new vans will also generally have lower running costs.

 No comments yet!